History of Christian Bale in Timeline

 Loading Video...

-In 2023, Christian Bale voiced a character in the English-language dub of Hayao Miyazaki's animated film "The Boy and the Heron", for the second time working on a Miyazaki film.
+In 2023, Christian Bale voiced a character in an English-language dub of Hayao Miyazaki's film "The Boy and the Heron".

-In 2025, Christian Bale is scheduled to play Frankenstein's monster in Maggie Gyllenhaal's fantasy period film "The Bride!".
+Christian Bale is set to play Frankenstein's monster in Maggie Gyllenhaal's "The Bride!", scheduled for release on March 6, 2026.